project-curio/curio-web/docs/seed_data_acquisition.md

 ---

 ## 8. Push Cleaned Candidates to Google Sheets

+With raw rows in Supabase, the next step is to prep them for human review.
+Add a **new Colab code cell**, paste the block below, and run it once per ingestion cycle.
+The script:

+1. Downloads every row from `public.ingested_institutions_raw` (1,000 at a time so Colab stays stable).
+2. Groups potential duplicates into “buckets” via normalized names and addresses.
+3. Runs the validation helper to produce `FLAG` / `FLAG_REASON` values.
+4. Builds a dataframe with reviewer-friendly columns and creates a timestamped worksheet in Google Sheets.

 ```python
 print("Fetching all raw rows from Supabase (1,000 at a time)...")